prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 2: Create MediationRewardedAdUnit
 {:.no_toc}

-The `AdMobMediationRewardedUtils` is a helper class, wich performs certain utilty work for the `MediationRewardedAdUnit`, like passing the targeting keywords to the adapters.
+The `AdMobMediationRewardedUtils` is a helper class, which performs certain utilty work for the `MediationRewardedAdUnit`, like passing the targeting keywords to the adapters.

 #### Step 3: Create MediationInterstitialAdUnit
 {:.no_toc}